mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 standard for the data structure of a WHOIS response makes that infeasible.
 RDAP [@RFC7480], the successor to WHOIS, provides this standardized response however it may be some time before RDAP achieves wide deployment.
-A simple discovery API that can be easily deployed while registries and Registrars deal with the larger problem of rolling out RDAP may be advisable.
+A simple discovery API that can be easily deployed while Registries and Registrars deal with the larger problem of rolling out RDAP may be advisable.

+[Editors Note (to be removed before publication): Do we want to define a discovery API here?]

 Once the zone operator has identified the URI for the API at the parent, this REST-based [@RFC6690] protocol may be used to submit requests to the parent to